 SF selects NG-RAN to act as sensing entity and uses Nx interface to transfer sensing message with the selected NG-RAN.

+NOTE1: The protocol stack for the Nx interface can be determined based on coordination with RAN and CT WGs.

 6.X.3 Procedures

 Figure 6.X.3-1: Sensing Message Transport procedure